Overview and Guidelines

 General Operating Support

-This strand is for outstanding organizations that work regularly with, and support the development of, music creators and artists and offer crucial resources to their community.
-The fund area is to be used for general operating costs which support the organization’s regular programming of, and collaboration with US/territories-based composers and artists.
-It does not need to be tied to any specific project, but we are asking you to tell us about the programs, events, and initiatives that best align with New Music USA’s support.
+This strand is for outstanding organizations that work regularly with and support the development of music creators and artists and offer crucial resources to their community.
+Awards from this strand are to be used for general operating costs which support the organization’s regular programming of and collaboration with US, Native land, and US territory-based composers and artists.
+Your application does not need to be tied to any specific project, but we are asking you to tell us about the programs, events, and initiatives that best align with New Music USA’s support.

-Organizations seeking general support will be asked to present their year-round work on or offline, including:
+Organizations seeking general support will be asked to present their year-round work, including:

 Creation of New Work